ll0ruc/ace2005chinese_preprocess/README.md

 I follow the json format described in nlpcl-lab/ace2005-preprocessing [[github]](https://github.com/nlpcl-lab/ace2005-preprocessing) repository like the bellow sample.
 But currently only sentence, event-mentions, entity-mentions, others information such as dependency tree, pos_tags, etc. will be added later.
+The data division method (data_split.json) is selected randomly during the experiment, it does not belong to the authoritative division method of ED task.

 If you want to know event types and arguments in detail, read [this document (ACE 2005 event guidelines)](https://www.ldc.upenn.edu/sites/www.ldc.upenn.edu/files/english-events-guidelines-v5.4.3.pdf).